mana-byte/EXE-GAN-NIX/README.md

 |-------------------|------------|------|
 | [![Watch the video](https://raw.githubusercontent.com/mana-byte/EXE-GAN-NIX/main/example_result/Talking_example/recover_out/1_0_inpaint.png)](https://raw.githubusercontent.com/mana-byte/EXE-GAN-NIX/main/output.mp4) | <img width="256" height="256" alt="Real Image" src="https://github.com/user-attachments/assets/0849bab1-3afc-4fa2-9c7c-fc6f1e1e0c46" /> | <img width="256" height="256" alt="Mask" src="https://github.com/user-attachments/assets/1d36ca78-3544-4b4e-80c7-ba792ae502da" /> |

-## Notice
-Our paper has been published in a Neurocomputing Journal!!!
-(28 Nov.
-2024).
-This paper has been going through a three-year review process!!

-Our paper was first released on Sun, 13 Feb 2022.
-We are thankful for the community's recognition and attention to our project.
-We also recognized that there have been some great papers published after ours, and we encourage you to check out their projects as well:
-- [Paint by Example](https://arxiv.org/abs/2211.13227), [codes](https://github.com/Fantasy-Studio/Paint-by-Example) (released at Wed, 23 Nov 2022, CVPR 2023)
-- [Reference-Guided Face Inpainting](https://arxiv.org/abs/2303.07014), [codes](https://github.com/wuyangluo/reffaceinpainting) (released at Mon, 13 Mar 2023, TCSVT 2023)
-- [PATMAT](https://arxiv.org/abs/2304.06107), [codes](https://github.com/humansensinglab/PATMAT) (released at Wed, 12 Apr 2023, ICCV 2023)

 ## Requirements
 Must have nix installed.